The turtle myth…

 “Turtles aren’t for eating, Vinny!”
 Isla answered.
 “They smell like seaweed and they’re all hard and bony.
 Yuck!”

-“I mean turtle candies,” I said.
-“They’re full of chocolate and nuts and are oh so good.
-The kind from the store uses a sticky sugary caramel candy in the centre.
-But we can do better than that!”
+“I mean turtle candies… the ones that are full of chocolate and nuts!
+Store-bought turtles have a sticky, sugary caramel candy in the centre.
+But we can do better than that.”

 “I love chocolate and nuts,” said Isla.
 “Let’s get cooking!”